faizyabShah/Donate-for-a-cause/README.md

 - Features

 ## Getting Started
-# Prerequisites
+### Prerequisites
 Before you begin, ensure you have the following prerequisites:

-Node.js and npm (Node Package Manager)
+- Node.js and npm (Node Package Manager)
-MongoDB instance or connection URL
+- MongoDB instance or connection URL
-GitHub account (for cloning the repository and interacting with issues) Installation
+- GitHub account (for cloning the repository and interacting with issues)

+### Installation
-Clone the repository:
+- Clone the repository:
-bash
-Copy code

 git clone https://github.com/faizyabShah/Donate-for-a-cause.git

-Navigate to the project directory: bash
+- Navigate to the project directory:
-Copy code

 cd Donate-for-a-cause

-Install the required dependencies: bash
+- Install the required dependencies:

-Copy code
-npm install
+navigate to the frontend folder with: cd frontend and run: npm install similarly, navigate to the backend folder with: npm backend and run: npm install
 Configure environment variables:
 Create a .env file in the project root and provide the following variables: